How To Master Advanced Guitar String Bends

 The challenge is training your ears to guide your hands to produce the sound you want to hear.

-Watch this video to see how to do it:
+Watch this video to see a unique way to use string bends to do it:

 (The key word being “exactly”.)